AdobeDocs/analytics-platform.en/help/analysis-workspace/workspace-faq/long-tail.md

 ---
 # Long-tail dimension item

 When using a dimension that contains a large number of unique values, sometimes you a warning that says **[!UICONTROL Results Truncated]**.
-This means that the reporting architecture CJA uses contained too many unique values for it to process efficiently.
+This means that the reporting architecture Customer Journey Analytics uses contained too many unique values for it to process efficiently.
 As a result. it removed the items that it deemed  least important.

-## CJA processing architecture and unique values
+## Customer Journey Analytics processing architecture and unique values

-CJA processes reports at the time they are run, distributing the combined dataset to a number of servers.
+Customer Journey Analytics processes reports at the time they are run, distributing the combined dataset to a number of servers.
 Data per processing server is grouped by Person ID, meaning that a single processing server contains all data for a given person.
 Once the server finishes processing, it hands its subset of processed data to an aggregator server.
 All subsets of processed data are combined and returned in the form of a Workspace report.

 If any individual server aggregates a result set which is over a size threshold, then it will truncate the results before sending them back.
 This keeps the network traffic and aggregation within bounds to allow for quick reporting.
 Because it truncates the results with only the view of its own data, it is possible (though unlikely) that the items shown in Analysis Workspace have incorrect metric values.